cranemont/2022-network-project-team5/README.md

 crypthdr.DecryptInput(m_cipherKey, false)
 ```
 #### Core members (functions and variables) structure of VPN headers
-Suppose you use a 32-byte-long plaintext by default, and the 'private' variables to convert and extract to bytes between serial and reverse serialization are 'm_sentOrigin' and 'm_encrypted', so 'GetSerializedSize' is twice the 32-byte length of the specified plaintext.
+Suppose you use a 32-byte-long plaintext by default, and the `private` variables to convert and extract to bytes between serial and reverse serialization are `m_sentOrigin` and `m_encrypted`, so `GetSerializedSize` is twice the 32-byte length of the specified plaintext.

 |access specifier|name|info|
 |:-:|-|-|